-While CalPERS currently uses a discount rate of 7%, market experts project lower returns for the next several decades due to lower-than-historical interest rates and economic growth.
+While CalPERS currently uses a discount rate of 7% and although the rate was recently triggered to be reduced to 6.8%, market experts project lower returns for the next several decades due to lower-than-historical interest rates and economic growth.
 The Pew Research Center forecasts a long-term investment return of 6.4% while J.P.
 Morgan, and Wilshire Associates forecast a long-term investment return of 6.5% for typical pension fund portfolios.

 The discount rate has a significant effect on the City's CalPERS contributions.
-If the discount rate is less than the 7% assumption, the City's CalPERS contributions will increase.
+If the discount rate is less than the 6.8% assumption, the City's CalPERS contributions will increase.
 If CalPERS lowers the discount rate by 1 percentage point, the City's contributions will increase by up to \$2.4 million per year.